No products in the cart.

 Among many other contributions to the profession, Ms. Weiss served as member and then Chair of the Florida Bar Unauthorized Practice of Law Committee focusing on immigration, and as Special Counsel to the Grievance Committee of the Florida Bar dealing with complaints about attorney representation in immigration matters.

-Audio Recording & Materials Package – CD or Download: $675
+Audio Course and Materials Package – Download: $675

 FL General: This program is approved for 15.0 general CLE units in Florida through April 18, 2020.